mikaells/Find-pBGCs/README.md

     blast

-#Note that this takes very long to run, 2 days on a 64 core machine with 512gb RAM and results in ~500gb of disc use.
+Note that this takes very long to run, 2 days on a 64 core machine with 512gb RAM and results in ~500gb of disc use.
+Likely weeks, if at all, on a desktop.

-WORKFLOW
+# WORKFLOW

 ncbi-genome-download --parallel 64 --format fasta,gff --assembly-level complete   bacteria

 Find-pBGCs.sh refseq/bacteria/

-#fish out genomes with hits from all.log

-Find-pBGCs.sh pBGCs/bacteria/